Skip to main content

 Sustainability is a priority for consumers, and they’re looking for packaging that’s suitable for recycling and able to be quickly separated.

-Consumers aren’t the only ones demanding more pouches.
-Brands are launching new products and reimagining legacy ones in pouches because they’re easier to transport and take up significantly less space in warehouses than rigid packaging.
+Consumers aren’t the only ones demanding paper solutions.
+Brands are launching new products and reimagining legacy ones in rigid paper containers, because they’re easier to recycle protect products from crushing in warehouses, during shipping and on store shelves.

 Are you ready to make the switch to more sustainable personal care packaging?
 Sonoco can help.
-Learn more about our EnviroFlex line of flexible, more sustainable flexible packaging and how we can help you make the switch.
+Learn more about our more sustainable paper containers and how we can help you make the switch!